 Additional diagnostic tests may include a serum chemistry profile, complete blood count, electrolyte panel and a urinalysis.

-During your initial consultation, one of our board - certified oncologists will examine your pet, recommend
+During your initial consultation, one of our board - certified oncologists will examine your pet, recommend any additional diagnostic testing if necessary, and provide you with information regarding treatment options.

-If there is the possibility of an underlying medical problem,
+If there is the possibility of an underlying medical problem, additional diagnostic tests may be recommended.

 Additional diagnostic tests that may be performed include corneal staining to check for corneal ulcers, intraocular pressure (IOP) to determine if glaucoma is present and tear duct examination or flushing to ensure normal tear drainage.